zdravkov/kendo-docs/api/wrappers/php/Kendo/UI/NumericTextBox.md

     ?>

 ### placeholder
-Specifies the text displayed when the input is empty.
+The hint displayed by the widget when it is empty.
+Not set by default.

 #### Returns
 `\Kendo\UI\NumericTextBox`